Does Perimenopause Cause Anxiety?

 Therapy is a wonderful tool when it feels like nothing else is working.

-Cognitive Behavioral Therapy (CBT) and CBT for insomnia (CBT-i)
+• Cognitive Behavioral Therapy (CBT) and CBT for insomnia (CBT-i) are shorter-term appraoches that can help you identify how thoughts, feelings, and behavior impact each other

-Distress tolerance skills drawn from Dialectical Behavioral Therapy (DBT)
+• Distress tolerance skills drawn from Dialectical Behavioral Therapy (DBT) can help you manage intense anxiety symptoms

-Motivational Interviewing when you’re feeling stuck but want to make healthy behavioral change
+• Motivational Interviewing can help when you’re feeling stuck but want to make healthy behavioral change

 Can perimenopause cause anxiety even if I’ve never had it before?